jhallen/cartscan/README.md

 # Opticon's EULA

 Oh wow, I've just read Opticon's ridiculous EULA.
-They actually think that their "you accept these terms because you downloaded it" EULA means that they own the result of my labor ("DEVELOPED SOFTWARE") without any payment or signed contract!
+They actually think that their "you accepted these terms because you downloaded it" EULA means that they own the result of my labor ("DEVELOPED SOFTWARE") without any payment or signed contract!